soccer movies

 Pele: Birth of A Legend (2016)

 “Pele ” on Netflix is a celebration of another one of the game’s most legendary players.
-This film follows the life of Brazilian icon Pele and dives into his challenging childhood and rise to the top of world football.
-Through a mix of never before seen footage and interviews, the film provides a captivating narrative of Pele’s impact on the football world.
+This film follows the life of Brazilian icon Pelé and dives into his challenging childhood and rise to the top of world football.
+Through a mix of never-before-seen footage and interviews, the film offers a captivating account of Pele’s impact on the world of football.

 Zinedine Zidane- A 21st Century Portrait (2006)

-“Zinedine Zidane: A 21st Century Portrait” (2006) takes inspiration from a 1970 experimental German film focused on only George Best during the entire game.
+“Zinedine Zidane: A 21st Century Portrait” (2006) draws inspiration from a 1970 German experimental film that focuses solely on George Best throughout the game.
 Directors Douglas Gordon and Philippe Pareno recreated the concept with French maestro Zinedine Zidane, immersing audiences in a claustrophobic experience heightened by the sounds of Scottish band Mogwai.
 This is one of the most unique films on this list.

 Shaolin Soccer (2001)

 Stephen Chow’s comedic masterpiece “Shaolin Soccer,” available on Hulu, fuses martial arts with the beautiful game.
-The film delivers visually spectacular and highly entertaining sports action scenes, showcasing Chow’s unique storytelling and cinematic creativity.
+The film delivers visually spectacular, highly entertaining sports-action scenes, showcasing Chow’s unique storytelling and cinematic creativity.

 The Two Escobars (2010)